- Chapters & Sections

 Mount Polley Mining Corporation

 Katie has a BSc in Global Resource Systems from the University of British Columbia and has been working in the mining industry since 2011.
-Mine reclamation research, planning and implementation has been a major focus of her work, and she is currently pursuing a Master’s degree at the University of British Columbia on that topic.
-Specifically, her research is investigating terrestrial reclamation methods that promote development of soil microbial communities and networks, and in doing so improve vegetation establishment, soil development and ecosystem resiliency.
-She is the recipient of scholarships from the Natural Sciences and Engineering Research Council of Canada and the BC Technical and Research Committee on Reclamation.
+Mine reclamation research, planning and implementation has been a major focus of her work, and she is currently pursuing a PhD at the University of British Columbia on that topic.
+Specifically, her research is investigating terrestrial reclamation methods that promote recovery of the soil food web, and in doing so improve vegetation establishment, soil development and ecosystem resiliency.
+She is the recipient of scholarships from the Natural Sciences and Engineering Research Council of Canada, Mitacs, the Killam Trust and the BC Technical and Research Committee on Reclamation.
 Katie was previously involved with SER as the Media Coordinator of the Western Canada chapter.

 Trent University and Fleming College